 Double spending is a potential risk for the digital currency system when the same money can be spent twice simultaneously.
 It is a vulnerability of the Bitcoin network, which can be prevented by waiting for six transaction verifications.
 If you don’t understand the double-spending process, check out our explanation with examples.

 In order to get a reward, the miner should verify 1 MB of information in the transaction and be the first to find the right answer to a numeric problem among every other miner.
-The miner doesn’t need to make any mathematical calculations.
-The miner needs to be the first (or actually its hardware) to create a 64-graphs hash.
-It’s guesswork but for the hardware and its power.
+The Bitcoin miner doesn’t need to make any mathematical calculations.
+The owner needs to be the first (or actually its hardware) to create a 64-graphs hash.
+It’s guesswork but for the hardware and computing power.
 That’s why the more powerful your equipment is, the luckier you are to get the reward.

 To get some kind of prediction of your income, you can use the mining calculator, which helps get the right info about earnings based on the equipment, hashrate, electricity cost, etc. There is a wide range of calculators on the market; get the one that suits you the best.